xen-troops/moulin/docs/quickstart.rst

 		                  # Remove development tools from the image
 		                  - [IMAGE_INSTALL_remove " strace eglibc-utils ldd rsync gdbserver dropbear opkg git subversion nano cmake vim"]
 		                  - [DISTRO_FEATURES_remove " opencv-sdk"]
-		                  # Do not enable surroundview which cannot be used
+		                  # Do not enable surroundview, which cannot be used
 		                  - [DISTRO_FEATURES_remove " surroundview"]
 		                  - [PACKAGECONFIG_remove_pn-libcxx "unwind"]

-This is an example of real build configuration file.
-It is still under development, so unlike two previous examples, you would not be able to use this example to make a build.
+This is an example of a real build configuration file.
+It is still under development, so unlike the two previous examples, you would not be able to use this example to make a build.
 We would not cover it in detail, just give you the list of highlights:

 #.
 It builds two Yocto-based images: `dom0` and `domd`.
 #.
-The same work directory used, so builds can share repositories with layers.
+The same work directory is used, so builds can share repositories with layers.
 #.
 There is :code:`common_data` section that provides some options
    that are shared by both builds: some source code and some `local.conf` entries.